-5. Conclusions
+5 Conclusions

 A method has been proposed that allows 3D2C measurements to be made in any volume illuminated by a light sheet of finite thickness.
 The method is based on the decomposition of the cross-correlation function into various contributions at different depths in the light sheet.
 This technique does not suffer from many of the limitations of other techniques designed to improve the dimensionality of PIV.
 A number of examples of the viability of this technique have been demonstrated by use of synthetic images which simulate micro-PIV experiments.
-These examples vary from trivial cases of linear variation of one velocity component over depth to a general case where both velocity components vary by different complex functions over depth.
-This technique could be implemented in both macro and micro-PIV experiments.
+These examples spline shown as dashed line represent the volumetric correlation measurements.
+Spline knots at the wall have been fixed using the nonslip boundary condition.
+The solid line represents the expected parabolic flow profile.
+The lines are in near-perfect superposition from the near wall to the centerline of the micro-channel vary from trivial cases of linear variation of one velocity component over depth to a general case where both velocity components vary by different complex functions over depth.
+This technique has also been validated through implementation in a laboratory experiment where the flow in a 112 μ m channel has been measured.
+This technique could be implemented in both macro- and micro-PIV experiments.
 Furthermore, this technique could be expanded by the use of a second camera and performed in stereo to yield fully 3D3C velocity vector field data with only two cameras.
 Alternatively in wall bounded flows, by using the continuity equation, one can recover out-of-plane velocity to achieve 3D3C measurements.